 Bullying impacts all students, either directly or indirectly.
 They may be the victim of bullying, witness another student being bullied, and/or know about bullying happening at their schools, online, or elsewhere.
 Awareness about bullying is only the first step, addressing and finding solutions to this problem is the next step.
 If you are being bullied and/or you witness or know of someone being bullied, reach out for help, get support, and take action.
 Read the “What You Can Do” section on the RCMP website for specific steps and actions to take.

-Wear pink on February 22, but take a stand against bullying on all days of the year.
+Wear pink today, but take a stand against bullying on all days of the year.